dh1tw/dh1tw.de/content/post/2019-07-27-diamond-mx-2000n-triplexor-measured.md

     link="/img/2019/07/mx2000n_filter_circuit_UHF.jpg" >}}

 ## Discussion
-The Diamond MX-2000N is an inexpensive triplexor which is of the shelf available.
-As so often with amateur radio stuff, the specs on the datasheet look decent, but the actual device only partially mets them.
-In particular the insertion loss should be better on the higher frequencies.
+The Diamond MX-2000N is an inexpensive triplexor that is on the shelf available.
+As so often with amateur radio stuff, the specs on the datasheet look decent, but the actual device only partially meets them.
+In particular, the insertion loss should be better on the higher frequencies.

 Whenever I read a power limit specified as "PEP", it raises suspicions.
 Specifying Max Power in PEP is an implicit way to express that under key down the filter will blow up.